mimminou/PDBASER/README.md

 # What does it do ?

-PDBASER reads raw .pdb / .ent files as downloaded from the pdb, extracts pure protein chains and heteroatoms (ligands and others) and removes water molecules, and then saves everything in a directory named as the original filename.
+thanks to BioPython, PDBaser reads raw .pdb / .ent files as downloaded from the pdb, extracts pure protein chains and heteroatoms (ligands and others) and removes water molecules, and then saves everything in a directory named as the original filename.

 # Requirements

-For Windows users, PDBaser has a GUI version, which is the one actively maintained as of now.
+For Windows users, PDBaser has a GUI version, which is the one actively maintained as of now and only requires Microsoft visual C++ 2015 x86, it can be donwloaded from microsoft's website.

-For Linux / MacOS users, PDBaser_GUI.py and it's dependencies will probably run, although i haven't tested myself, for this to work, this program requires Python 3.6.5 or newer, BioPython and Pygubu installed.
+For Linux / MacOS users, PDBaser_GUI.py and it's dependencies will probably run, although i haven't tested myself, for this to work, this program requires Python 3.6.5 or newer, and BioPython and Pygubu installed.

 # Features